jamesyang96/WebScience-AE/README.md

 6. crowdsoursing result aggregated.csv contains the result returen by crowdsourcing.
 It can be used to evaluate the labeling accuracy.

-7. crowdsorsing_data.csv contains the data random selected 30 data from each categor and used for crowdsourcing.
+7. crowdsorsing_data.csv contains the data random selected 30 data from each category and used for crowdsourcing.

 ## Environment Needed:
 1. TextBlob